kaaproject/kaa/doc/Programming-guide/Using-Kaa-endpoint-SDKs/C++/SDK-Edison/index.md

 ## Prerequisites

 To install all required third-party components, perform the instructions below directly on the Edison board.
-Some steps requre root permissions.
+Some steps require root permissions.

 1. Connect to the board either though serial terminal or ssh client.
 See [official Edison getting started guide](https://software.intel.com/en-us/iot/library/edison-getting-started).